kellieo14/CR1/README.md

-# Traveling Stan
+# Kellie Olson

-#### HTML, CSS, Bootstrap Exercise for Epicodusm 03.18.2016
+#### HTML, CSS, Bootstrap Exercise for Epicodus 03.18.2016

 #### By Kellie Olson

 ## Description

-This webpage follows Stan as he travels around the globe.
-It shows his blog entries, photo galleries, his recipes from around the world and stories from people he meets along the way.
+This webpage shows a biography of Kellie: her history, hobbies, and projects she has worked on.
 This is an exercise in HTML, CSS and Bootstrap.

 ## Setup